 Assignment: Make this line walk into a drawing on pages 6 and 7, using various lines to fill in the shape, you are telling a story.

-Line delineates, describes, presents, outlines, sketches, depicites, represents; specify, identify what an artist see.
+Line delineates, describes, presents, outlines, sketches, depicte, represents; specify, show what an artist see.

 Trees branch out with lines.